A-Z Useful Web Development Terms

 In the event that more time is required for Must offers, time will be sacrificed from the Could and Should offer points.

 Usually, this refers to the ‘menu’ bar located at the top of a website or along either side.
 It can also include other elements that appear on a website such as textual links at the bottom of the page.

 Open-source software is a program or application whose source code is made available for use or modification as required by other developers.
 It is usually developed as a public collaboration and made freely available meaning it has multiple users throughout the world working on improving it.

 Sometimes, a licence is required as the code creator has requested payment or information clarification to ensure the code isn’t used for commercial entities or specific uses.

 Where there are pages on a website that will need to follow a particular style e.g the layout is similar to other pages, we will create page templates within the CMS.
 This will allow clients to save time when creating new pages and evolving their website, whilst still conforming to brand guidelines.

 This is the hierarchy of items.
 A parent is the top level and the child is related to the parent but falls under them.
-For example, when describing a menu the parent would be the top level header, the child would be the sub heading under them.
+For example, when describing a menu the parent would be the top-level header and the child would be the subheading under them.

-The easiest way to think of plugins are as a block of pre-written of code that creates a functionality e.g a block that incorporates a shopping cart or search function within a website.
+The easiest way to think of plugins is as a block of pre-written code that creates functionality.
+For example, a block that incorporates a shopping cart or search function within a website.